 \subsection{Qualitative Results}

-Figure~\ref{fig:qualitative_results} compares Mobile-VideoGPT with two recent baseline models (LLaVa-Mini-8B~\cite{llavamini} and LLaVa-OneVision-0.5B~\cite{li2024llava}) on two video segments: a nighttime field hockey game (top) and a skateboarding session (bottom).
-The baseline models offer incomplete or generic descriptions and miss important details, such as the final score in the hockey game.
-In contrast, Mobile-VideoGPT captures the full temporal progression with detailed descriptions.
-Notably, the figure also highlights our model’s significantly higher throughput (over 40 tokens per second) with lower latency.
-Mobile-VideoGPT-0.5B is 2–3$\times$ faster than LLaVa-OneVision-0.5B and 5$\times$ faster than LLaVa-Mini in the top video, and more than 10$\times$ faster in the bottom video.
-These findings demonstrate the efficiency of our method for real-time video understanding tasks and underscore the robustness and speed of Mobile-Video GPT in diverse scenarios.
+Fig.~\ref{fig:qualitative_results} compares Mobile-VideoGPT with two recent baselines (LLaVa-Mini-8B~\cite{llavamini} and LLaVa-OneVision-0.5B~\cite{li2024llava}) on two video segments: a nighttime field hockey game (top) and a skateboarding session (bottom).
+The baselines provide incomplete or generic descriptions, missing key details such as the final score in the hockey game.
+In contrast, Mobile-VideoGPT captures the full temporal progression with detailed outputs, while also achieving over 40 tokens per second with lower latency.
+Mobile-VideoGPT-0.5B is 2–3$\times$ faster than LLaVa-OneVision-0.5B and 5$\times$ faster than LLaVa-Mini in the top video, and over 10$\times$ faster in the bottom video.

 We show in Fig.~\ref{fig:qualitative_results_2} a representative example in which our Mobile‐VideoGPT-0.5B model responds to both detailed and concise queries regarding a short video clip.
 When asked to describe the scene, the model accurately explains that the woman is brushing and caring for the horse, highlighting key actions and the surrounding setting.
 It then handles a more focused query—what the woman is wearing—by providing a concise and correct answer, showcasing its ability to manage multi‐turn conversations of varying complexity within a single inference session.
 Beyond response accuracy, the model demonstrates strong temporal grounding, correctly attributing actions to the appropriate visual context without hallucination or temporal drift.
 Notably, the model maintains low latency (1.8 seconds for the detailed description and 0.3 seconds for the concise follow‐up) and a high token throughput, making it well-suited for real‐time, on-device video understanding tasks across a range of query types.